Sensory-Friendly Morning

-The Iowa State Fair is excited to partner again with presenting sponsor, ChildServe, and programming sponsor, Drake University, to host a Sensory-Friendly Morning at the Fair on Wednesday, August 14, 2024, from 8 a.m. to noon.
+The Iowa State Fair is proud to partner with presenting sponsor ChildServe, along with programming sponsors Drake University and IAble, to host Sensory-Friendly Morning on Wednesday, August 13, 2025, from 8 a.m. to noon.

 More Info for Sensory-Friendly Morning